 We at Al Tadamun remain committed to increasing access to the financial tools and resources that underprivileged women need to achieve economic and security and prosperity for themselves and their families.

 Al Tadamun Microfinance Foundation started in 1996 as a Group Guaranteed Lending and Saving pilot project developed by the Egyptian field office of Save the Children USA, in partnership with the Women’s Health Improvement Association (WHIA), BY 1998, the GGLS program has developed beyond the pilot phase, which encouraged the Save the children using private source of funding, to expand to the neighbourhoods to Imbaba, Abdeen, Dar Elslalam .
 The project was designed to meet the need of underprivileged Egyptian women micro-entrepreneur for a source of finance to set up, sustain and expand projects, thus generating more income for their families, To increase the income of women micro-entrepreneurs in the various governorates in Egypt to improve their quality of life through providing access to responsible, sustainable and diversified financial services that suit their needs.

 Al Tadamun became an independent foundation under the legal umbrella of the Ministry of Social Solidarity, under number 573 in March, 22, 2009 in accordance with the provisions of Law No. 84 of 2002 and its implementing regulations.

 Al Tadamun came under the supervision of the Egyptian Financial Supervisory Authority (EFSA), in accordance with the microfinance law no. 141 of 2014.
 During October 2015 Al Tadamun obtained the license no. 1117 for practicing microfinance.

-To increase the income of women micro-entrepreneurs in the various governorates in Egypt, in order to improve their quality of life by providing access to sustainable and diversified financial services that suit their needs.
+To increase the income of women micro-entrepreneurs in the various governorates in Egypt to improve their quality of life through providing access to sustainable and diversified financial services that suit their needs.